SharePoint/sp-dev-docs/docs/spfx/supported-extensibility-platforms-overview.md

 > [!IMPORTANT]
 > SharePoint Server Subscription Edition (SE), announced as a preview in July 2021, supports the same SPFx versions as SharePoint Server 2019.

+Learn more about upgrading specific components supported by SPFx on SharePoint Server Subscription Edition: [Upgrade components in SharePoint Framework development with SharePoint Server Subscription Edition](sharepoint-subscription-edition-component.md).

 ## SharePoint Server 2019

 SharePoint Server 2019 includes support for the SPFx up to version v1.4.1.